LeoHink/lipogramGPT/README.md

 # PPO_main.py

 This implements the PPO fine-tuning to eliminate U counts.
-Not that if you want to adjust the reward Threshold this needs to be done manually in `GenEnv.py`.
+Note that if you want to adjust the reward Threshold this needs to be done manually in `GenEnv.py`.

 You can run `PPO_main.py` in the terminal to train.
 This will be very slow unless you have access to a GPU, or you have significantly reduced the size of the GPT in `langmodel.py`.